 When it comes⁣ to repairing granular loss⁣ on your roof, having the right materials and tools is crucial.
 These items will not only help you effectively restore the granules on your roof but also ensure that the repair work is done safely and ⁤efficiently.
 Here⁣ are the essential :

-Read Also: How to repair a sagging roof line?
+Read Also: How to repair ceiling after roof leak?

 1. Roofing Cement or ⁣Sealant: This is a waterproof adhesive that will help bond the new granules in place.
 Choose a high-quality roofing cement or sealant that is specifically designed for use on roofs.